finos/devops-automation/README.md

 ## DevOps Mutualization Open Team Roles

-DevOps Mutualization needs your help to run the FINOS Special Interest Group.
+The DevOps Mutualization leadership team needs your help to run the FINOS Special Interest Group.
+The following are our [Open SIG Team Roles](docs/open-roles) for those who'd like to get involved.

-The following is a list of the [Open DevOps Mutualization Roles](docs/open-roles).

 * [Project Operations Manager - DevOps Mutualization](docs/open-roles/project-operations-manager.md)